Florida Hemp & Hemp‑Derived Cannabinoid Laws (2026)

 How to shop compliant, tested hemp

-- Only adults 21+ may purchase ingestible/inhalable hemp extract
+- Minimum purchase age 21 for ingestible/inhalable hemp extract products

 Helpful resource: Learn more about Florida, USA